my0373/tf_gke/README.md

 Much of the boilerplate code was taken from the Hashicorp tutorial here [Provision a GKE Cluster tutorial](https://developer.hashicorp.com/terraform/tutorials/kubernetes/gke).

-## Install on a OSX using Homebrew.
+## Install on an system OSX using Homebrew.
 #### Install Terraform and setup GCP connectivity

 Install terraform on your mac